10 million Nepal citizens lack access to healthcare.

-We were repeatedly told our vision for healthcare might work in some places, but not there.
+We were told our vision for healthcare would not work.

 Nepal has some of the most progressive healthcare policies in the world.

-The constitution guarantees the right to health and universal healthcare for the poor.
+The constitution guarantees the right to health and universal healthcare for all.

-But executing on those policies remains a challenge in rural areas, and millions don’t get the care they need from the traditional private, public, and philanthropic approaches to healthcare.
+But executing on those policies remains a challenge in rural areas, and millions don’t get the care they need from the traditional private, public, and philanthropic approaches.

 Patients needed a new model that enables a nonprofit healthcare company to be paid by the government to deliver healthcare within the government’s infrastructure.

-Nepal’s government wanted to pioneer this approach, inviting us to expand our model in partnership with them and develop new ways for healthcare outcomes to be measured and funded.
+Nepal’s government wanted to pioneer this approach, inviting us to expand our partnership and develop new ways of approaching healthcare, customized to the social, political, and economic environment.